ksu-cs-textbooks/cis301/content/4-chapter/4_4-impliesRules.md

              Q
 ```

-Here is a simple example of a Logika proof that shows the syntax of the `→e` rule:
+Here is a simple example of a proof that shows the syntax of the `→e` rule:

 ```text
 a, a → b ⊢ b